vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/building-pages.md

 <WhatsNextCard
-title="Building a product details page" description="Discover how to create a product page for your store." linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-building-a-product-details-page" linkTitle="See more"
+title="Building a product details page" description="Discover how to create a product details page for your store." linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-building-a-product-details-page" linkTitle="See more"
 />